centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/idna-uts46.md

 uts46.convert('xn-bb-eka.at') // { IDN: 'öbb.at', PC: 'xn-bb-eka.at' }
 uts46.convert(['öbb.at', 'xn--fa-hia.de']) // { IDN: ['öbb.at', 'faß.de'], PC: ['xn-bb-eka.at', 'xn--fa-hia.de'] }
 ```

-### Using it in-browser

-Use file `dist/index.bundle.js` as JavaScript include.
-The Tool will then be available as `idnaUts46` object in Javascript.

-An ESM variant is available under `dist/index.esm.js` and can probably be loaded via import statement on demand or via HTML script tag with type "module".

 ## Known issues